 From: General Secretariat of the Council

-То: Delegations
+To: Delegations

+No. prev. doc.: 10384/2/23 REV 2

 Subject: Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL establishing a Union certification framework for carbon removals

-- Presidency compromise text
+- Revised Presidency compromise text